adobe/aio-tvm/README.md

 ### Release a new version

-- `npm run release` will run tests, bump up the version and deploy all TVM endpoints to the OpenWhisk namespace configured in `.env`.
+- `npm run release` will run tests, bump up the version and release tags to github.
-- note: this command will run functional tests and will need you to have additional OpenWhisk test namespaces setup up in your `.env` (see [config](#deployment-config))

 ## Contributing